OpenBB-finance/OpenBB/website/content/terminal/reference/stocks/screener/ownership.md

 ---
 title: ownership
-description: This documentation page includes detailed information about the 'ownership' feature.
+description: "This documentation page includes detailed information about the 'ownership'" feature.
 Users can learn about the usage, available parameters, and filtering presets to extract specific ownership data of companies.
 keywords: